CSS (Cascading Style Sheets) is a fundamental component of web design that enhances the visual appeal and aesthetics of websites.

 To understand and make a choice about which kind of inclusion you should go with, we will now learn more about each one of these types:

-As the name suggests, Embedded CSS is when you include the CSS style code by adding it within your HTML document.
+As the name suggests, Embedded CSS is when you include the CSS style code by adding it to your HTML document.

 The <style> element in HTML is employed for this purpose.
 The <style> tag has to be put within the <head></head> tag.